 Education

-- Leanne was educated at UC Berkeley (BA /Philosophy) and the University of Wisconsin at Madison (M.A.
-Japanese Linguistics and Literature)
+- M.A University of Wisconsin at Madison (Japanese Linguistics and Literature)

 - Certificate in Creative Writing from UCLA Extension (my partially-completed memoir manuscript Dreaming in Japanese was nominated by faculty and short-listed for Allegra Johnson Prize)